-Want glowing skin that is hydrated, moisturized, replenished, and protected from the elements all winter long?
+Want glowing skin that is hydrated, moisturized, replenished, and protected?
 Try making this completely natural DIY homemade whipped tallow body butter moisturizer.
 This recipe combines tallow with cocoa butter and beeswax making your skin smell like chocolate and feel as amazing as it smells.

 What Is Tallow?